 Ambassador James Moriarty, former U.S. ambassador to Bangladesh

-Muhammad Rumee Ali, advisor to executive director, BRAC, the international NGO founded in Bangladesh
+Muhammad Rumee Ali, Advisor, BRAC, the international NGO founded in Bangladesh

 Randy Tucker, global leader of the fire protection and safety team at ccrd, a Houston-based engineering firm